SexChrLab/SCC-alignment/README.md

 2. Sex chromosome complement-aware variant calling (`SCC-aware_Variant Calling`)

-In this module, we use whole genome resequencing (`WGS`) data to impute variants across the genome.
-We use the inferred Sex Chromosome Complement (SCC) from modeule 1, or sex reported in sample metadata, to assign the appropriate reference genome and downstream gentyping criteria for each sample.
+In this module, we use whole genome sequencing (`WGS`) data to impute variants across the genome.
+We use the inferred Sex Chromosome Complement (SCC) from module 1, or sex reported in sample metadata, to assign the appropriate reference genome and downstream gentyping criteria for each sample.
 In short, we map WGS reads using bwa/minimap2 and calculate variants considering the biologically relevant ploidy levels across the genome using GATK.

 3. SCC-aware gene expression analyses (gene_quantification_RNAseq)

+In this module, we use HISAT2 aligner with a gene quantification algorithm (featureCounts) or Salmon pseudoaligner to quantify the expression of genes in samples assayed with RNA sequencing.